Codeception/codeception.github.com/for/yii.md

 $I->see('Body cannot be blank');
 ```

-This way you not only test the ContactForm on a site but actual output of applicaiton that user sees.
+This way you not only test the ContactForm on a site but actual output of application that user sees.
 Codeception provides standard set of actions like `amOnPage`, `submitForm`, `see` for testing.
-Yii2 module provdes special methods, like `amLoggedInAs` (for fast authentication), `haveRecord`, `seeRecord`, `seeEmailIsSent` and others.
+Yii2 module provides special methods, like `amLoggedInAs` (for fast authentication), `haveRecord`, `seeRecord`, `seeEmailIsSent` and others.
 They all are listed in [module reference](http://codeception.com/docs/modules/Yii2).

 Functional tests should be written inside [Cest files](http://codeception.com/docs/07-AdvancedUsage#Cest-Classes), which is a scenario-driven test format of Codeception.
 You can easily create a new test by running: